assembl/assembl/doc/install_sentry.rst

     sudo docker run   --detach   --name sentry-smtp   tianon/exim4 sudo docker run   --rm ${REPOSITORY}   config generate-secret-key

-put the given key to docker-compose.yml and set the correct value
+Put the given key to docker-compose.yml and set the correct value

 .. code:: sh

     SENTRY_SECRET_KEY: $(YOUR_KEY)
     extra_hosts:
       - "dockerhost:42.42.42.42" #replace 42.42.42.42 by the server IP

+and continue with these

 .. code:: sh